-The Board anticipates that further operating efficiencies combined with anticipated customer sales from the new customer retail website should see continued improvement of the Company's financial results.
-However, a number of issues still need to be addressed within the next six months, which prevents us from providing specific guidance for the 2016 financial year.
+The Board anticipates that further operating efficiencies combined with anticipated growth of customer sales from the new customer retail website should see continued improvement in the Company's financial results.
+However, a number of issues still need to be addressed within the next six months, which prevents the Board from providing specific quidance for FY17.